-- 1) In the theme's Properties, on the Files page, click the Find Files button.
-The Select path dialog opens. - 2) You can enter the path for the file's directory in the Path text box, or you can navigate to locate the file's directory.
-Use the File type drop-down list to help limit the search. - 3) Click the Select button to start the search. - 4) A list of graphic files is then displayed in the window.
-You can use the File type filter again to further limit the search. - 5) Select the files to add.
-To select more than one file, hold the Control key down while you click on each file. - 6) Finally, click Add.
+- 3) The Select path dialog (not shown) opens.
+You can enter the path for the file's directory in the Path text box, or you can navigate to locate the file's directory. - 4) Click the Select button to start the search.
+A list of graphic files is then displayed in the Properties dialog.
+You can use the File type drop-down list to limit the files displayed. - 5) To add all the files shown in the list, click Add All.
+Otherwise, select the files to add and then click Add.
+(Hold down either the Shift key or the Control key while you click on the files.)

-Method 2 (drag and drop):
+Method 2 (drag and drop)